jeftreece/dnamatch-tools/README.md

 matches so I may have some additional information for chromosome mapping.

+**User skill required**: you will need to install python, clone or copy this source code, find your data files on the computer, edit the file cluster-segments.py (optional), and run it from the command-line.

 This code produces a histogram for each chromosome.
 The histogram represents how many segment matches occur at that place on the chromosome.
 There are many uses for visualizing the chromosomes in